Biblical Financial Coaching

 An honest measure of where you stand.

-Your finances, scored objectively across seven pillars — the deliverable from your evaluation, and the number you'll watch climb over time.
+Your finances, scored objectively across seven pillars.
+It's the deliverable from your assessment, and the number you'll watch climb over time.

 1